 Seeing Sacramento from the saddle of my bike makes me feel more connected to the city.
 The people.
 The art.
 The nature.
 Sacramento is growing and I’m able to feel the pulse of everything I pass.
 We live at the center of some of California’s most awe-inspiring attractions: Tahoe, Yosemite, San Francisco, Big Sur, and Mt.
 Shasta; but as Sacramento’s offerings expand, my view of the world we live in begins to disappear.
 By mid week I start to lose sight of what is all around us.
 Riding through this city and the surrounding region expands my view of what is really at our fingertips…EVERYTHING!

 In the last five years, we’ve seen tremendous growth.
 The driving forces behind it all: athletics and the food and beverage industry.
 The restaurants and bars we dine in are becoming more connected to the earth around us, both on the plate and in the media.
 I don’t think you can live in Sacramento and not be aware of the farm to fork movement and just 30 miles away in Winters, it’s simply a way of life.
 At the source of many of the crops that our establishments buy, it has the space to build compelling and interactive businesses and a clientele that understands and supports it, making Winters, a hidden gem in the Sacramento Valley.
 The ride from Sacramento to Winters takes you through distinct places and eras of Sacramento.
-You’ll pass the city’s future as you ride by the arena construction, its initial urbanization as you pass through Old Sacramento, and back to its agrarian roots as you see cranes and other birds in the rice fields from the causeway.
+You’ll pass signs of the city’s development as you ride by Golden 1 Center, its initial urbanization as you pass through Old Sacramento, and back to its agrarian roots as you see cranes and other birds in the rice fields from the causeway.
 Many cyclists meet in Old Sacramento for the abundance of parking and a more localized starting point for everyone to gather.
 Here you can make sure you have all that you’ll need for the day:

 - Layers for temperature regulation (pretty minimal most summer mornings)

 - Basic Repair Kit (allen wrench, tire tube, hand pump, tire lever, patch kit)